zelon88/ScanCore/README.md

 ## APPLICATION INFORMATION ...

 Copyright on 10/2/2019 by Justin Grimes, www.github.com/zelon88.
-It is a heavily modified version of PHP-AV designed to function as part of the HR-AV anti-virus application.
+It is a heavily modified version of PHP-AV designed to function as part of other applications, but it works well on it's own from a command line too.

 This scanner was designed for high performance single threaded use.
 It can be used with the Windows command-line, or with a custom thread handler which handles the creation and destruction of multiple script instances at different targets simultaniously.